lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 ---------
 ## Voice with lists

 This example uses the function `vMotif`<sub>.304952</sub> (as subscript, its encoded function number).
-This function which creates a sequence of events bases on lists.
+This function which creates a sequence of events based on lists.
 The longest list determines how many events are rendered.
 Shorter lists are used as loops until the longest list length is reached.

 The two lists in this genotype have been encoded as follows: